marco-vrinssen/BentoPlus-Classic/README.md

 ### Features
 - **Auto Looting**: Speeds up auto looting and hides the LootFrame.
+- **Auto Sell and Repair**: Automatically sells grey items and repairs all items when interacting with a merchant.
 - **Sound Muting**: Mutes specific in-game sounds (e.g., bow, gun, Mechastrider mount).
 - **CVars Adjustments**: Adjusts CVars for better performance and clarity.